2IO75-group-34/reports/minutes.md

 Maintained by: Amir Nurmukhambetov (1930907)

+## Thirteenth Meeting [21 May 2024]

+In the morning we had a meeting with Georgi.
+We discussed our current issues and what we expect to be done next week.

+Amir (me) made a redesigned the robot concept.
+After which Amir (me) and Alexia worked on implementing it physically.
+We have finished with the building except there is one issue with pushing baggage to yellow containers due to lack of space.

+Amir (me) brought couple of servos to play around with.
+Balint got them to work with raspberry PI.

+Eusebiu and Ibrahim worked on digital twinning.
+Eusebiu managed to make a UI to easily add different types of baggages to the conveyer belt.
+Ibrahim researched ways to implement servos digitally.
+Additionally Ibrahim started remodeling 3D model to resemble the current robot.

 ## Twelfth Meeting [17 May 2024]

 Todays meeting Eusebiu and Alexia got sick so they worked online.